Table of Contents

 You’ll need to decide on your goal for this sales coaching program and think about what excellent sales coaching will look like.
 It has to include setting up an effective sales coaching cadence that’s coordinated with your practice rhythms, and bringing a standardized scoring method to enforce consistency across the company.

 There are a lot of ways to manage sales coaching, but in my opinion, the best one is to use role plays.
-Of course, the main problem with role plays is that they are not scalable, but they can be when you use simulated role play partners like Second Nature!
+Of course, the main problem with role plays is that they are not scalable, but they can be when you use simulated AI role-play partners like Jenny from Second Nature’s sales training software.

 Important point: Sales coaching doesn’t belong in your weekly one-on-ones!
 Those are for reviewing sales pipelines and tactical planning.
 You need a different strategy for sales coaching sessions than for one on one meetings.